HTJenna/Disaster-Response-Pipeline-using-SVC/README.md

       - train_classifier: trains and saves the classifier model

  5) To execute the project a terminal is used.
 Install all the necessary packages in your environment.
 To run the project, follow these steps

       a.
 Run the command to run the ETL pipeline to clean data and save it into the DB.

         - python3 data/process_data.py data/messages.csv data/categories.csv data/DisasterResponse.DB

       b.
 Run the command to run the classifier and save the model.

         - python3 models/train_classifier.py data/DisasterResponse.DB models/new_best_model.plk

+      c.
+Run the command to view the APP and classify messages

+        - python3 app/run.py